DataDog/integrations-core/docs/dev/README.md

 {{< /whatsnext >}}

 ### Responsibilities
-Going forward, you, as the author of the code, are the active maintainer of the integration.
+Going forward, you, as the author of the integration, are the active maintainer of the integration.
 You’re responsible for maintaining the code and ensuring the integration’s functionality.
 There is no specific time commitment, but you must be a maintainer and take care of the code for the foreseeable future.
-Datadog extends support on a best-effort basis for Extras, so you are not alone.
+Datadog extends support on a best-effort basis for partner-built integrations, so please reach out to Datadog support if help is needed.

 ## Let's Get Started
 To create an API integration, [click here][1].